kyma-project/nats-manager/README.md

 export E2E_LOG_LEVEL="error"
 ```

-The e2e test consist of four consecutive steps that can also be run individually.
+The e2e test consist of four consecutive steps.
+You can run them individually as well.

 1. To set up a NATS CR and check that it and all correlated resources like Pods, Services and PVCs are set up as
 expected, run: